 - You will then be allowed to make a telephone call to get in touch with family, friends, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you you will have to change into a jail issued jumpsuit.
+- If you think you will get released quickly, you will be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that will help other people make it through the procedure?

 Tell Your Story

 Once bail has been posted, you will be allowed to leave jail.
 Getting discharged from jail will take anywhere from 30 minutes to all day.
 In simple terms, the quicker you post bail, the faster you will get out of jail.
 It also depends on if you have a bond amount or if a magistrate still needs to figure out how much to set your bail at.
 For a minor charge, you will be booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and know the discharge date, plan to get released that morning.

 for your arrest, or if you must start your sentence, it is highly advisable that you follow the rules and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail processing area, and tell the intake officer that you think there is an outstanding arrest warrant out for you.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if there is one, they will take you into custody.
 If you are reporting to serve out your sentence, go down to the jail at the exact time and date that the sentence order lists.
 Make sure that you aren’t late.
 Make sure that you only bring required items when you go to jail, for example your driver’s license or photo ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.